dogukannn/volumetric-rendering/README.md

-Example application to showcase volumetric rendering in a forward pipeline using DirectX12.
+Example DirectX12 application to showcase volumetric rendering in a forward pipeline.